n3dst4/irid/README.md

 and #xxxxxx respectively, but with an alpha value given as the last one or two hex digits.

-Colour( rgbobject )
+Irid( rgbobject )
 ----------------

-Returns a new Colour object based on the r, g, and b members of the argument, which should be integers between 0 and 255 inclusive.
+Returns a new Irid object based on the r, g, and b members of the argument, which should be integers between 0 and 255 inclusive.
 Example:
-Colour({r: 255, g: 0, b: 0}) // red colour
+Irid({r: 255, g: 0, b: 0}) // red colour

-Colour( hslobject )
+Irid( hslobject )
 ----------------

-Returns a new Colour object based on the h, s, and l members of the argument, which should be numbers between 0 and 1 inclusive.
+Returns a new Irid object based on the h, s, and l members of the argument, which should be numbers between 0 and 1 inclusive.
 Example:
-Colour({h: 0.33, s: 0.5, b: 0.4}) // olive colour
+Irid({h: 0.33, s: 0.5, b: 0.4}) // olive colour

-API - Methods of colour objects
+API - Methods of Irid objects
 ===============

-All destructive operations (setters) return new Colour objects, leaving the original intact.
+All destructive operations (setters) return new Irid objects, leaving the original intact.
 This means you can do this:

-     myColour = Colour("#BEDEAD");
+     myIrid = Irid("#BEDEAD");
-     myShade = myColour.darken(0.5);
+     myShade = myIrid.darken(0.5);
      myDiv.css({
-         "background-color": myColour.toString()
+         "background-color": myIrid.toString()
          "color": myShade.toString()
      });

-In other words, **you can always treat Colour objects as immutable**.
+In other words, **you can always treat Irid objects as immutable**.

 .red()
 ----------------